julillermo/JS-Crash-Course-Projects/README.md

     - installation of the ESBuild package
     - running a server to server the `index.html`
   - Using [ESBuild](https://esbuild.github.io/) to transpile TypeScript to JavaScript and Bundling the D3 package into a single `.js` file referenced by the `index.html` file.
-- As with the [Pong project](#project-1-pong), I decided to not complete with my follow through of this part of the book, as I believe that I already attained the general idea it's trying to achieve.
+- As with the [Pong project](#project-1-pong), I decided to not complete with my follow through of this part of the book.

 ## How to run
 1. Install the [Deno runtime environment](https://deno.land/)